-Retinal Tear & Detachment
+Retinal Tear & Retinal Detachment Treatment in Hillsboro, Oregon

 The vitreous is a clear liquid that fills our eyes and gives them shape.
 When we are young, the vitreous has a thick, gelatinous consistency and is firmly attached to the retina.
 As we age, the vitreous thins and separates from the retina.
 Although this usually results in nothing more than a few harmless floaters, tension from the detached vitreous can sometimes tear the retina.